decal/werdlists/INDEX.md

 java-data: Data found in or related to source code of programs written with Java
 libc-data: Standard C library related data potentially useful for tests
 link-layer: Info concerning OSI layer 2 also known as the link layer (below IP)
+linux-data: Data identifiers and such from the Linux operating system
 linux-paths: Path names found on file systems created by Linux installations
 methbot-iocs: Indicators of Compromise identify malware from the Methbot botnet
 mobile-devs: Miscellaneous items and objects found within mobile devices